 Options.
 Optionees receive the right to purchase a specified number of shares of common stock at a specified option price and subject to such other terms and conditions as are specified in connection with the option grant.
 Options may not be granted at an exercise price that is less than 100% of the fair market value of the common stock on the effective date of grant.
 Under present law, incentive stock options may not be granted at an exercise price less than 110% of the fair market value in the case of stock options granted to optionees holding more than 10% of the total combined voting power of Akamai or any of our subsidiaries.
-Under the terms of the 2009 Stock Incentive Plan, stock options may not be granted to optionees holding greater than 10% of the total combined voting power of Akamai or its subsidiaries).
+Under the terms of the 2009 Stock Incentive Plan, stock options may not be granted for a term in excess of seven years (and, under present law, five years in the case of incentive stock options granted to optionees holding greater than 10% of the total combined voting power of Akamai or its subsidiaries).
 The 2009 Stock Incentive Plan permits our Board of Directors to determine the manner of payment of the exercise price of options, including